VECTOR CONTROL PLAYS CRITICAL ROLE IN PROTECTING LONG BEACH FROM DEADLIEST ANIMAL ON EARTH

-In the truck and on our way to our first stop, Lamar and Eddie told some hair-raising Long Beach Vector Control stories: Once, someone fired up a lawn mower near where a beekeeper had released a hive of Africanized bees.
+In the truck and on our way to our first stop, Rush and Gogue told some hair-raising Long Beach Vector Control stories: Once, someone fired up a lawn mower near where a beekeeper had released a hive of Africanized bees.
 The bees became angry and swarmed the beekeeper.
 The beekeeper later died from the incident.

 On another occasion, Vector Control was summoned to help with a snake problem.
-They found a 30-foot Boa Constrictor, "whose head was as big as a football," said Eddie.
+They found a 30-foot Boa Constrictor, "whose head was as big as a football," said Gogue.

-Lamar told the story of a resident living near the pond who called Vector Control complaining about mosquito bites.
-Lamar checked the traps and found low mosquito counts, just one or two per trap.
+Rush told the story of a resident living near the pond who called Vector Control complaining about mosquito bites.
+Rush checked the traps and found low mosquito counts, just one or two per trap.
 He went to the resident's home and discovered mosquitoes breeding in the stagnant water of the resident's own non-functioning fountain.

-"Surveillance, education, and abatement: Those are our jobs," said Lamar.
+"Surveillance, education, and abatement: Those are our jobs," said Rush.

 The next stop was the Los Cerritos Wetlands, on Westminster Avenue just west of Studebaker Road.
 Its barren landscape and creaky oil pumps created a distinctly old-West feeling.

-"When it rains, this whole place fills up with water," said Lamar.
+"When it rains, this whole place fills up with water," said Rush.
 "All you can see are the roads."

 It was here that we met our first group of Sentinel Chickens.